Opinion | Bowser and Trump go toe-to-toe — and Bowser stands her ground

 Bowser has already gone toe-to-toe with Trump and, thus far, has emerged unconquered.
 More confrontations are likely, however.

 Trump’s attempt to make Bowser’s life hell began with his demonstrable lie that Bowser “wouldn’t let the D.C. police get involved” with the Secret Service’s handling of public demonstrations taking place at the White House.
-In fact, during a Bowser-initiated news conference, police Chief Peter Newsham disclosed that the D.C.
+In fact, during a Bowser-initiated news conference, Police Chief Peter Newsham disclosed that the D.C.
 Police provided Secret Service officers with equipment they didn’t have.
 The Secret Service even issued a statement that the D.C. police and the U.S. Park Police “were on the scene.”

-Trump’s accusation sparked a sharp retort from Bowser characterizing him as hiding “behind his fence afraid/alone . . . just a scared man.”
+Trump’s accusation sparked a sharp retort from Bowser, characterizing him as hiding “behind his fence afraid/alone . . . just a scared man.”

-So, it should come as no surprise that the mayor was annoyed by Trump’s tweet last Sunday urging her, in the aftermath of several clashes between protesters and police, to “clean up D.C. or the Federal Government will do it for you.
+So, it should come as no surprise that the mayor was annoyed by Trump’s tweet on Sunday urging her, in the aftermath of several clashes between protesters and police, to “clean up D.C. or the Federal Government will do it for you.
 Enough!!!”

 Bowser defended the D.C. police, saying they are doing their job to quell unrest in the District.
 But she then took aim at the U.S. attorney for D.C. for allegedly failing to pursue dozens of protest-related arrests, including some involving rioting and assaulting police.